Return and Earn

 - eligible containers include most glass, cans, plastic and paperboard drink containers between 150 millilitres and three litres – those most often found in the litter stream.

-The main beneficiaries of the scheme will be the environment and the community.
+The main beneficiaries of the scheme are the environment and the community.
 Over the next 20 years, the Scheme is expected to result in:

 - 1.6 billion fewer beverage containers being littered